xKraut95/cybersecurity-journey/practical-rooms/soc-tools.md

 - Real time alertas and a dashboard to present information.
 - The concepts of false positive, true positive.
 - And some tools like Windows event visor to start analyzing events.

+Also, I had some practical work simulating an organization EDR and SIEM.